firstcontributions/first-contributions/README.md

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)

+## Definitions

+Fork - A copy of a repository that you manage instead of the owner

+Clone - Make a copy of the repository saved locally on your computer

+Branch - A new version of a repositry that allows you to do whatever you want / an independent line of development

+Commit - A change to a file or files that is saved to the local repository on your machine

+Push - Puts you commits into the remote repository on github for your branch

+Pull - sends your branch to the owner of the main repository so that it may be added to the main code or discussed

 ## Tutorials Using Other Tools

 | <a href="gui-tool-tutorials/github-desktop-tutorial.md"><img alt="GitHub Desktop" src="https://desktop.github.com/images/desktop-icon.svg" width="100"></a> | <a href="gui-tool-tutorials/github-windows-vs2017-tutorial.md"><img alt="Visual Studio 2017" src="https://upload.wikimedia.org/wikipedia/commons/c/cd/Visual_Studio_2017_Logo.svg" width="100"></a> | <a href="gui-tool-tutorials/gitkraken-tutorial.md"><img alt="GitKraken" src="https://firstcontributions.github.io/assets/gui-tool-tutorials/gitkraken-tutorial/gk-icon.png" width="100"></a> | <a href="gui-tool-tutorials/github-windows-vs-code-tutorial.md"><img alt="VS Code" src="https://upload.wikimedia.org/wikipedia/commons/2/2d/Visual_Studio_Code_1.18_icon.svg" width=100></a> | <a href="gui-tool-tutorials/sourcetree-macos-tutorial.md"><img alt="Sourcetree App" src="https://wac-cdn.atlassian.com/dam/jcr:81b15cde-be2e-4f4a-8af7-9436f4a1b431/Sourcetree-icon-blue.svg" width=100></a> | <a href="gui-tool-tutorials/github-windows-intellij-tutorial.md"><img alt="IntelliJ IDEA" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/IntelliJ_IDEA_Icon.svg/512px-IntelliJ_IDEA_Icon.svg.png" width=100></a> |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [GitHub Desktop](gui-tool-tutorials/github-desktop-tutorial.md)                                                                                             | [Visual Studio 2017](gui-tool-tutorials/github-windows-vs2017-tutorial.md)                                                                                                                          | [GitKraken](gui-tool-tutorials/gitkraken-tutorial.md)                                                                                                                                        | [Visual Studio Code](gui-tool-tutorials/github-windows-vs-code-tutorial.md)                                                                                                                  | [Atlassian Sourcetree](gui-tool-tutorials/sourcetree-macos-tutorial.md)                                                                                                                                      | [IntelliJ IDEA](gui-tool-tutorials/github-windows-intellij-tutorial.md)                                                                                                                                                          |

+[def]: #definitions